ARCHIVED: Reading email

 |IU Exchange accounts||Outlook Web App||Desktop clients||ARCHIVED: BlackBerry|

-For more, see IU email systems.
+For more, see At IU, what email systems are available?.
 For more about reading your IU email on a mobile device (a BlackBerry, iPhone, or PDA), see ARCHIVED: Reading your email on a mobile device.
 To read your iMail or uMail on your mobile phone, see Microsoft's Imail Mobile Sync page or Google's Umail Google Sync page.

 Setting a preferred address and reading all your email there

 If you have multiple email accounts, you can choose one to be your primary or preferred account, and then have all your email forwarded from your other accounts to the preferred account.

 The university reserves the right to send official communications to students by email with the full expectation that students will receive email and read these messages in a timely fashion.
 Official university communications will be sent to students' official university email addresses; see At IU, what is the policy about official communications from the university to students?.

 At IU, what is the maximum size of email messages, and how can I send messages that exceed that size?

 - How do I prepare my IU email accounts for an extended absence?